 Best USB-C cables 2024

-So whether you're trying to juice up one of the best Android phones or connect to your car's Android Auto with a cable, the best USB-C cables that money can buy will be found below.
+The good news is that we've rounded up some great choices for your next USB-C cable, whether you will use it with an SSD you got from a great Black Friday deal or not.
+So whether you're trying to juice up one of the best Android phones or connect to your car's Android Auto with a cable, the best USB-C cables money can buy are below.

-Now that the iPhone 15 series comes with USB-C, you can grab one of the best USB-C cables for iPhones as well.
-Keep in mind that the base iPhone 15 and 15 Plus support USB 2.0 with 480Mbps data transfer.
+Now that the iPhone 16 series comes with USB-C, you can grab one of the best USB-C cables for iPhones.
+Remember that the base iPhone 16 and 16 Plus support USB 2.0 with 480Mbps data transfer.
 Meanwhile, the iPhone Pro and Pro Max support USB 3.2 Gen 2 with 10Gbps data transfer.

 At a glance